trilio-demo/tvk-poc/README.md

 ### 3. Set up CSI Driver

 TVK requires a CSI Driver with Snapshot enable capabilties.
 Ensure the proper CSI Driver is configured with your cluster or use a Hostpath CSI Driver as outlined in the TVK Documentation.
-Ensure your Storage Class for your CSI is the only Storage Class set to "Default".
-Otherwise proper provisioning may not occur.
+Ensure the Storage Class for your CSI is the only Storage Class set to "Default", otherwise proper provisioning may not occur.

 List of CSI Drivers - https://kubernetes-csi.github.io/docs/drivers.html
 - Locate your CSI driver and see "Snapshotting" under the "Other Features" column